redhat-scholars/istio-tutorial/readme.md

 ```
 Note: Your very first docker build will take a bit of time as it downloads all the layers.
 Subsequent rebuilds of the docker image, updating only the jar/app layer will be very fast.

-We will be using automatic sidecar injections using [Kubernetes Initializers](https://kubernetes.io/docs/admin/extensible-admission-controllers/#overview)

 Add *istioctl* to your $PATH, you downloaded it a few steps back.
 An example
 ```
 export PATH=/Users/burr/minishift_1.10.0/istio-0.4.0/bin:$PATH